Iceland–Turkey relations: Diplomatic relations

-In Reykjavik, the capital of Iceland, a trader named Björn Ólafsson applied to the Turkish Embassy in Stockholm to become the consul general of Turkey in 1934.
+In Reykjavík, the capital of Iceland, a trader named Björn Ólafsson applied to the Turkish Embassy in Stockholm to become the consul general of Turkey in 1934.
 Because there were limited trade ties with Iceland, the Ministry of Foreign Affairs did not believe it was essential to open an honorary consulate.
 They did, however, ask the embassy for an opinion on Björn's personality and if they might benefit from his reputation, and they urged that the individual be investigated.
 The embassy's study found that Björn had a solid reputation and could contribute significantly to the development of economic relations with Iceland.

 According to the report, Björn would take up the tobacco industry, thus having an official representative in this nation would be helpful, even if merely to ensure tobacco sales.
 The embassy, however, did not approve the consulate's inauguration since he had earlier turned down the Danish Embassy's offer of a business arrangement with Iceland.
 In the end, the Turkish ministry stated the lack of trade between Turkey and Iceland as the reason for not opening a consulate.

 The Turkish government decided to open a plenipotentiary embassy in Iceland's capital in September 1957.
 However, no separate ambassador to Iceland was chosen, and no diplomatic building was established.
 In 1958, the Turkish ambassador to Oslo, Fuat Bayramoğlu, was appointed to represent Turkey as plenipotentiary in Iceland.

 In 1960, upon the approval of the request by the Government of Turkey, an honorary consulate was established in Iceland.
 Iceland opened a consulate in Istanbul on 27 July 1960.